 Too many local news outlets have disappeared in Louisiana, Alabama and Mississippi.
 The Gulf States Newsroom was created to ensure that stories related to health care, criminal justice, the economy and other important issues continue to be told.
 WWNO and WRKF in Louisiana, WBHM in Alabama, Mississippi Public Broadcasting, and NPR are working together as a regional newsroom to plan coverage, share resources and add reporting power in a story-rich region that has for too long gone under-covered.

-Support for the Gulf States Newsroom comes from WBHM, the Corporation for Public Broadcasting, NPR, the Commonwealth Fund and the Public Welfare Foundation.
+Support for the Gulf States Newsroom comes from WBHM, the Corporation for Public Broadcasting, NPR, W.K.
+Kellogg Foundation, the Commonwealth Fund, the Public Welfare Foundation and the Trust for Civic Life.
 To learn more about the Gulf States Newsroom, email connect@gulfstatesnewsroom.org.

 The Regional Team:

-Orlando Flores Jr., digital editor based at WWNO in New Orleans
+Orlando Flores Jr., deputy managing editor based at WWNO in New Orleans

 Stephan Bisaha, senior reporter covering economic mobility based at WBHM in Birmingham